Our Mission

 Anti-Racism Evaluation & Advisory Committee

-The mission of the Anti-Racism Evaluation & Advisory Committee is to ensure that all policies and practices of the Westchester County Continuum of Care Partnership to End Homelessness (CoC) seek to identify and dismantle systemic barriers in access to housing resources for all people experiencing homelessness in our county.
+The Anti-Racism Evaluation & Advisory Committee’s (AREA-C) mission is to support the CoC Board in ensuring that the policies and practices of the CoC identify and dismantle systemic barriers in access to housing resources for all people experiencing homelessness in our county.

 Education Committee

-The purpose of the CoC’s Education Committee is to organize, develop, and maintain successful trainings and educational opportunities for CoC member organizations.
-This includes organizing the CoC’s annual symposium, and other periodic trainings, and seminars.
-The goal of the Education Committee is to ensure that CoC member organizations provide there staff with information and trainings necessary for providing the level of knowledge and skill needed to serve there clients with competence and professionalism.
+The Education Committee is responsible for assisting the CoC Board in developing and organizing training and other educational opportunities for CoC member organizations.
+This includes organizing the CoC’s annual symposium and other periodic trainings and seminars with the goal of providing the staff of member organizations with the information and training necessary to serve their clients effectively.

 Housing Success Workgroup